reactjs/react.dev/beta/src/content/learn/adding-interactivity.md

 <LearnMore path="/learn/queueing-a-series-of-state-updates">

-Read **[Queueing a Series of State Updates](/learn/queueing-a-series-of-state-updates)** to learn how to queue multiple updates before the next render.
+Read **[Queueing a Series of State Updates](/learn/queueing-a-series-of-state-updates)** to learn how to queue a sequence of state updates.

 </LearnMore>